-When do you need a cataract operation?
+Why do you need a cataract operation?

-In many cases cataracts are harmless and it is usually safe not to have treatment, particularly if you feel you do not have a problem with your vision or do not wish to have an operation.
-You may wish to consider cataract surgery when poor vision starts to affect your daily life, such as driving, reading, shopping or watching television, etc. The lens in your eye has become cloudy making it difficult for you to see well enough to carry out your usual daily activities.
+The lens in your eye has become cloudy making it difficult for you to see well enough to carry out your usual daily activities.
 The purpose of the operation is to replace the cloudy lens with a plastic lens (lens implant) inside your eye.